cliffmin/voxcompose/docs/PERFORMANCE.md

 # VoxCompose Performance Improvements

+> Conceptual Reference
+> This document presents example performance narratives and metrics for discussion.
+This repository is documentation-only and does not include a runnable CLI; numbers below are illustrative.

 ## Executive Summary

-VoxCompose v0.3.0 introduces revolutionary performance improvements that reduce processing time by **92%** for short inputs while maintaining **100% accuracy** on technical corrections.
-These improvements make real-time transcription refinement practical for daily use.
+Example performance improvements reduce processing time by up to **92%** for short inputs while maintaining high accuracy on technical corrections.
+These examples show how real-time transcription refinement could be made practical.

 ## Key Achievements